- The players and cards

 - The deal and play

 - End of the game; scoring

 - Version with 6 Jokers

 - Other variations

-Zwickern (also known as Zwicker or Zwickeln) is a fishing game, played in Schleswig-Holstein in North Germany.
+Zwicker (also known as Zwickern or Zwickeln) is a fishing game, played in Schleswig-Holstein in North Germany.
 The "Zwick" (equivalent to the English "tweak") is a play by which you capture all the cards from the table, scoring a bonus.
-There are several variants of Zwickern.
+There are several variants of Zwicker.
 The main description on this page is of the version taught to John McLeod and Günther Senst by Dietrich Jensen, who now lives in Hamburg but comes originally from the Dithmarschen region of Schleswig-Holstein.
-After this there is a section on the variation played by Reinhardt Christiansen, a Canadian whose parents came from Schleswig-Holstein.
+After this two variations are described - one using 6 Jokers played in Großenwiehe and Sillerup in Schleswig, as taught to Paul Eaton by Irmgard Ewald, and one that was explained to me by Reinhardt Christiansen, a Canadian whose parents came from Schleswig-Holstein.
 Finally there are notes on other variations described in German card-game books.

 This game is best played by four players in two fixed partnerships, partners sitting opposite.
 It can be adapted for two or three, playing as individuals, but the tactical possibilities of the game are then much reduced.
 The four-player partnership game is described here.

 As in other fishing games (such as Casino and Scopa) there is a layout of cards on the table, and the objective is to capture cards from the table by playing a card of matching value from your hand, and when possible to clear all the cards from the table, thus scoring a bonus for a Zwick.

 Each card has a matching value, used to determine which cards capture which.
 The matching values of the cards from two to ten are simply their face values.
 The remaining cards have matching values as follows: